 Our specialists will assist you on all the four modules.
 We at Hurray can assure you the best training for IELTS and book the examination

-There are two versions of IELTS to choose from:
+There are two versions of IELTS with different IELTS exam patterns to choose from:

 Admission to undergraduate and postgraduate courses in English speaking countries is based on the results of the Academic test.